FredrikVullum/SteamConnectionInfo/README.md

 **TODO**

+Add functionality to save the column widths to a file so they are loaded when SteamConnectionInfo starts

 Fix code naming convention to match in all parts of the SteamConnectionInfo.DLL code

 Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay